-Our work seeks to understand the changing nature of these relations and obligations through new social and historical research on:
+Our work sought to understand the changing nature of these relations and obligations through new social and historical research on:

 - The historical relations that forged the shared understandings across scientific practice, animal welfare and health benefits embodied in the UK’s Animals (in Science Procedures) Act in 1986